 8 tips before hitting the road

 8 tips before hitting the road.
-Holidays are just around the corner.
+Holidays are here.
 After a year of confinement, this long-awaited moment arrives to visit those places that we postponed last year due to the pandemic.

 One of the most popular summer options is to travel by road to Orlando, California, Tampa, Georgia, or New York, miles and miles away.
 It is time, as they say in Cuba, to “let go of your hair and hit the road.”

 But before embarking on an adventure with the family, it is important to comply with eight tips that will allow you to get to where you set out safely.

 First, it is essential to check the condition of the tires, check if they need air or if the time has come to replace them.
 A heavily worn tire can be the cause of a 70 mph blowout resulting in a fatal accident.
 Don’t overlook the spare tire.

 Second, it is important to check if the car has the oil level that the engine needs to run smoothly.
 If the oil change is very close, it is preferable to do it before going on a long journey.